Make sure the documentation-decorators are available!

 I'll start a new project for the framwork-level code that doc_metadata.py

 (arguably) belongs to.
-That project will be named idic
+That project will be named idic, and it will follow

 the structure shown below, with any of the duplicated project-directories removed.